 22. If you took any naps today, for how long did you sleep during the naps?

 Code hours and minutes each a 2-digit field.
+Hours permissible range: 0-24.
+Minutes permissible range: 00-59

 If person did not take any naps, code both hours and minutes as 00.